Rod Hay

-Rod Hay (born August 27, 1947 – died November 30, 2019) was an English filmmaker who worked in Australia and South Africa.
+Rod Hay (27 August 1947 – 30 November 2019) was an English filmmaker who worked in Australia and South Africa.
 He started off as an actor, then as an assistant director and editor on many features, before becoming a writer, producer, director.

 He lived and worked in South Africa for eight years.

 He also wrote Catch Me If You Can, a biography of Darcy Dugan.